Lift Trucks Project

 Lift Trucks Project is a project space and artist studio located in Croton Falls, New York.
 It features up to four long-term exhibitions per year with notable pieces by FA-Q, Christo, Ottmar Hoerl, Ed Roth ("Big Daddy"), A. R. Penck, Sailor Jerry, and others.
 In addition, Lift Trucks features a permanent "Arts and Industry" exhibit with industrial artifacts and folk art items on exhibit.

 The name Lift Trucks is derived from the former occupants a forklift repair, sales and service business that occupied the building for over 75 years.

 Exhibits

+"Christian Lemesle Exhibit"

+Christian Lemesle's works were discovered recently after 60 years in storage.

+Some pieces bear the Rue du Dragon gallery label, while others trace their provenance to David Findlay Gallery, West 57th New York City.
+This collection of 18 pieces provide a glimpse into the Surrealists of Paris.

+The area where the Galerie du Dragon was located was the center of literary activities.
+Its “significance” is further accentuated by its association with the La Librairie du Temps (BookStore of Time), as depicted in a Lemesle work that features a large clock.

+Noteworthy events include an exhibition resulting from the collaboration between critic Jean Paulhan and artist Jean Dubuffet, marked by an invitation dated February 4, 1950, featuring a drawing by Dubuffet.

 "From a Factory Floor"

-Lift Trucks Project held its inaugural exhibition on June 7, 2009 entitled "From a Factory Floor".
+Lift Trucks Project held its inaugural exhibition on June 7, 2009, entitled "From a Factory Floor".
 This featured a collaboration between Master Printmaker Gary Lichtenstein and 14 artists including Alex Katz, Gary Panter, Karl Benjamin, Ken Price, Jack Micheline, and others.
 Curated by Lichtenstein, it features his collaborative Silkscreen renderings of these artists' works.
 The second exhibition of "From a Factory Floor" took place on August 20, 2009.

 "Stefanelli-Hammerstein"

-The second exhibition took place on October 10, 2009 and was entitled "Stefanelli-Hammerstein".
+The second exhibition took place on October 10, 2009, and was entitled "Stefanelli-Hammerstein".
 It was on display until November 24, 2009.[6]
 It featured a collaboration of drawings and paintings from notable artists Andy Hammerstein and Joe Stefanelli.
 Mr Stefanelli is one of the last remaining AbEx painters from the famous group formed in the 1950s.